TheThingsNetwork/docs/_archives/refactor/node-red/_test.md

 3. Click **Deploy**.
 4. In the right sidebar select the **debug** tab.
-5. Soon after a device activates or sends a message to your application you should see it come in like this:
+5. Soon after a device sends a message to your application you should see it come in like this:

     ![](node-red-debug-message.png)